DC Comics

 DC Comics (originally DC Comics, Inc., and also known simply as DC) is an American comic book publisher owned by Warner Bros.
 Discovery.
 DC is an initialism for Detective Comics, a comic book series first published in 1937.
 DC Comics is one of the largest and oldest American comic book companies, the first comic under the DC banner being published in 1937.

-The majority of its published stories are set in the fictional DC Universe and feature numerous culturally iconic heroic characters, such as Superman, Batman, Wonder Woman, and the Flash; as well as famous fictional teams, including the Justice League, the Teen Titans, the Suicide Squad, and the Legion of Super-Heroes.
-The universe contains an assortment of well-known supervillains, such as Lex Luthor, the Joker, Darkseid, and the Cheetah. and antiheroic Catwoman.
-The company has published non-DC Universe-related material, including Watchmen, V for Vendetta, Fables, and many other titles, under the alternative imprint Vertigo and DC Black Label.
+Most of its published stories are set in the fictional DC Universe and feature numerous culturally iconic heroic characters, such as Superman, Batman, Wonder Woman, and the Flash; as well as famous fictional teams, including the Justice League, the Teen Titans, the Suicide Squad, and the Legion of Super-Heroes.
+The universe contains an assortment of well-known supervillains, such as Lex Luthor, the Joker, Darkseid, and the antiheroic Catwoman.
+The company has published non-DC Universe-related material, including Watchmen, V for Vendetta, Fables, and many other titles, under the alternative imprints Vertigo and DC Black Label.

 Originally at 432 Fourth Avenue in Manhattan, New York City, the company offices have been located at 480 and later 575 Lexington Avenue, 909 Third Avenue, 75 Rockefeller Plaza, 666 Fifth Avenue, and 1325 Avenue of the Americas.
 DC Comics was located at 1700 Broadway in Midtown Manhattan until April 2015, when DC Entertainment transferred its headquarters to Burbank, California.

-In 2017, approximately 70% of the American comic book market was shared by DC Comics and its long-time major competitor Marvel Comics, though this figure may be distorted by the fact that sales of graphic novels are excluded.
-When all book sales are included, DC is the second largest publisher of comic books, after Viz Media, and Marvel is third.
+In 2017, approximately 70% of the American comic book market was shared by DC Comics and its long-time major competitor Marvel Comics, though this figure may be distorted because sales of graphic novels are excluded.
+As of 2025, in the comic book shop market, DC is the second-largest publisher of comic books, after Marvel, and Image Comics is third.
+In the bookstore market, DC is the second largest publisher of comic books, after Viz Media, and Marvel is third.